JemWritesCode/42CurriculumGraphMaker/README.md

 I think you can have an array of links for nodes with multiple connections.

 #### Goal#4: File > Upload to 42Intra
 Call the 42API to upload the new graph to the intra.
+  Goal 4.1
+    Will need to add the projectID to the node array to be able to do this.
+This will probably necessitate a "Node Settings" side bar--something that was probably going to be needed for later features anyways.

  -----
  #### Goal#5: Node Size